-On today’s date in 1792, John Graves Simcoe assumed office in Niagara-on-the-Lake, Ont., as the first Lieutenant-Governor of Upper Canada.
-He remained in office until July 20, 1796.
+On today’s date in 1792, John Graves Simcoe assumed office in Newark (present-day Niagara-on-the-Lake, Ont.) as the first Lieutenant-Governor of Upper Canada.

 Two years later, Simcoe ordered a halfpenny token to be struck for the pre-Confederation province of British North America.
 It’s believed only a handful of examples ever existed.
 Struck in silver and copper by the Soho Mint – a minting operation established by Matthew Boulton, a business partner of Scottish engineer James Watt, in 1788 – the tokens were engraved by the French die engraver Noël-Alexandre Ponthon.

 “Not long after John Simcoe took office as Governor of Upper Canada, he addressed the severe copper coin shortage in the province,” reads the catalogue for Heritage Auctions’ January 2019 NYINC Signature Sale.
 “Boulton & Watt (Soho Mint) in England was approached to produce a halfpenny token.
 Pattern pieces were prepared and sent to Canada in 1794 for approval.
 At that point, Simcoe forwarded the samples to the Home Office for approval.
 Home Office denied the proposal and instead arranged for a shipment of worn Tower halfpence from Ireland.
 So, Upper Canada got castoffs instead of a beautiful new coinage.
 The so-called ‘originals’ or approval samples for the proposed coinage have delicate digits in the date on the obverse, with the 17 and 94 separated by a wide gap, and on the reverse have Rs with straight tails and round Os.
 Fewer than 25 are believed to have survived.”